 - 1⁄2 cup roughly chopped basil leaves

-- 2 tbsp roughly chopped parsley leaves
+- 2 tablespoon roughly chopped parsley leaves

-- 3 tablespoons pine nuts, toasted until golden and cooled
+- 3 tablespoons pine nuts toasted until golden and cooled

 Instructions